Poor Law Records Acquired By Derbyshire Record Office

 By the late 1870s, Hanley had become the Potteries’ commercial and cultural centre.
 Trains and trams brought people from neighbouring towns to its shops and markets, music halls and theatres.

-On Saturday nights, Hanley’s criminal fraternity went to the town centre.
+On Saturday nights, Henley’s criminal fraternity made its way to the town centre.
 Children begged outside shops or stole from market stalls.
 Drunken brawls broke out in public houses.
 Gangs roamed the streets looking for a fight.
 Prostitutes accosted men in Piccadilly.
 Pickpockets mingled with the crowds in Fountain Square, and robbers lurked in dark alleys waiting to pounce on their victims.

 Robbery and theft were indictable offences.
-They had to be tried in Stafford before the Assize Court or by Quarter Sessions.
+They had to be tried in Stafford before the Assize Court or at Quarter Sessions.

-Police officers and witnesses were forced to travel to Stafford, where they had to wait outside the courtrooms in the Shire Hall until called to give evidence.
-Unwilling to make the journey, many victims of crime refused to prosecute offenders.
-Law and order in Hanley was breaking down.
-The borough council asked Queen Victoria to give the town its own Quarter Sessions.
-She granted the council’s request, and the borough’s Quarter Sessions held its first sitting on January 19, 1881.
-There were eight defendants, three of whom could neither read nor write.
+Law and order in Hanley were breaking down.
+The borough council requested Queen Victoria to grant the town its own Quarter Sessions.
+She granted the request.
+The borough’s Quarter Sessions held its first sitting on January 19, 1881.
+There were eight defendants, three of whom were illiterate.